pwall567/kjson-test/README.md

 ### `item`

 Tests the value of an array item.
-In all cases, the first parameter is the index of the array item (must be non-negative).
+In all cases, the first parameter is the index of the array item (zero-based, must be within array bounds).
 The second parameter varies according to the test being performed.

 | Signature                          | Check that the array item...                               |